AshBT/plumber/README.md

 An "enhancer" is defined as a compute node that takes some JSON in, adds information to it, and returns it as more JSON.
 A linker....
 TBD.

-## Installation
+## Testing
-Download binaries.
+By decoupling the transformations on each piece of data, we can also programmatically test and document enhancers and linkers.
+This gives end-users a high level of assurance that their data processing pipeline is correct, preventing garbage in and garbage out.

-## Infrastructure
+## Infrastructure (TODO)
 While `plumb` can run on a single machine, it is best run on a cluster hosted on AWS or GCE.
 We are planning support for Kubernetes and CoreOS.
 For now, use the included Terraform file for bootstrapping.

 # Examples

-### Data sources
+## Data sources (TODO)
 A data source, such as a database or the Twitter firehose, is an enhancer with no upstream dependencies.
 You can see an example of a data source via

-    git clone github.com/qadium/plumb-twitter
+    git clone github.com/qadium/plumb-csv
-    cd plumb-twitter && plumb bundle .
+    cd plumb-csv && plumb bundle .

-You'll need to add your own Twitter credentials in the `.plumb.yml` file before running `plumb bundle`.
-You can start the source with `docker run plumb/twitter`.
-Note that this subscribes to the Twitter feed, but does not do anything with it.
+You can start the source with `docker run plumb/csv`.
+Note that this rotates through the included CSV file, but does not do anything with it.

-### Data sinks
+## Data sinks (TODO)
 A data sink, such as a database writer or a GUI display, is an enhancer with no downstream dependencies.
 You can see an example of a data sink via

-  git clone github.com/qadium/plumb-events
+  git clone github.com/qadium/plumb-count
-  cd plumb-events && plumb bundle .
+  cd plumb-count && plumb bundle .

-You can start the sink with `docker run -p 8000:8000 -p 9100:9100 plumb/events`.
+You can start the sink with `docker run -p 8000:8000 -p 9800:9800 plumb/count`.
 If you point your browser to `localhost:8000`, you'll see a moving timeline with heights corresponding to requests per minute.

-You can `curl localhost:9100 -d '{}' -H 'Content-Type: applicatoin/json'` to see an event recorded.
+You can `curl localhost:9800 -d '{}' -H 'Content-Type: application/json'` to see an event recorded.
 Note that sinks receive *any* input, since the idea is to uniformly handle all messages that arrive at the destination.
 Plumb does not support multiple heterogenous sinks at the moment; you can, however, write the same data to multiple databases if you'd like.

-### Data enrichers
+## Data enrichers
-To add an enhancer that adds twitter data to a pipeline that produces JSON with a `twitter` key, first
+To add an enhancer that adds a `hello` text to a JSON containing the `name` field, first

-    git clone github.com/qadium/twitter-linker
+    git clone github.com/qadium/plumb-hello
-    cd twitter-linker && plumb bundle .
+    cd plumb-hello && plumb bundle .

-This will package the source code in the twitter-linker into a Docker container which you can run locally with `docker run twitter-linker`.
+This will package the source code into a Docker container which you can run locally with `docker run plumb/hello -p 9800`.

-You can then `curl localhost:8000 -d '{"twitter": "qadium"}' -H 'Content-Type: application/json'` and receive the output from the twitter linker.
+You can then `curl localhost:9800 -d '{"name": "qadium"}' -H 'Content-Type: application/json'` and receive the output from the greeter.

-This will additionally run any unit tests you have specified in the YAML file as well.
+(TODO) This will additionally run any unit tests you have specified in the YAML file as well.

-To schedule it into a production pipeline, run `plumb create foobar` and `plumb submit foobar .`.
-To run the pipeline, run `plumb start foobar`.

 ## Put it all together
 Let's put the source, the sink, and the enhancers together into a data pipeline.